martyr-deepin/deepin-terminal-gtk/README.md

 #### audible_bell
 Controls whether or not the terminal will beep when the child outputs the "bl" sequence.
 Default is `false`.

+#### always_hide_resize_grip
+When you are using deepin-terminal with not composited window manager, there will be a resize grip line at the bottom of the window for resizing the window.
+To disable the extra resize grip line, set `always_hide_resize_grip` to true.

 ## Customize themes
 User can place its own theme file to `~/.config/deepin/deepin-terminal/themes` (create if path not exist), the theme file added to this location will available to use from the theme selection panel.